intel/fpga-partial-reconfig/ref_designs/s10_pcie_devkit_hpr/README.md

      * The example host also performs the same calculations and compares the time of both results

 ## Technical Documentation
+*  AN-820.pdf Application Note provides information about the reference design, and walks you through using the design.
+   *  This document is available on the GitHub: [here](AN-820.pdf)

 ## System Requirements